nus-cs2030s/2223-s2/docs/github.md

 +----[SHA256]-----+
 ```

-### Adding Your CS2030S Public Key to Your GitHub Account
+### Adding Your PE Host Public Key to Your GitHub Account

-The next step involves logging into GitHub.com, click on your avatar on the top right corner, and choose "Settings".
+The next step involves logging into GitHub.com: click on your avatar in the top right corner, and choose "Settings".
 Then choose "SSH and GPG keys" on the sidebar.

 Then, click either "New SSH key" or "Add SSH key".
-Enter an appropriate title for the key (e.g., "CS2030 PE Hosts").
+Enter an appropriate title for the key (e.g., "PE Hosts").

 Next, you need to paste your public key into the text box.
 Go back to your terminal and run